shiroimon/gitpress/source/gitpress.md

 ---
 date    : 2021-01-05
-title   : How to GitPress
-excerpt : GitPress始め方
-tags    : ["GitPress", "Blog", "HowTo"]
+title   : What's GitPress, and how to write. excerpt : GitPress始め方 tags    : ["GitPress", "Blog", "HowTo"]
 ---